St. Petersburg State Transport University: University at the time of de Betancourt

 The first head of the Institute was Agustín de Betancourt y Molina (1758—1824) as a general inspector.
 The institution was opened as a cadet corps and was connected closely to the leading institutions of higher education, located in the capital.
 The ones were the Academy of Sciences, Main Engineering School of Russian Empire and Saint Petersburg State University.
 The institute was a paramilitary boarding school.
 Duration of the education course including the gymnasium was 8 years.
 Graduates obtained the degree of engineer of communication lines and the rank of poruchik or podporuchik.

 A museum was founded in 1813 at the Institute (now the Russian Federation Central Museum of Railway Transport).

 Current status

 In 1993 University was renamed as Petersburg State Transport University (Emperor Alexander I St. Petersburg State Transport University, PGUPS).
 The University had 11,142 students (as of 2018).
-The University is a center for the training of conductors in St. Petersburg.

 Traditions

 Every year since 2016, the State Museum monument St. Isaac's Cathedral hosts a ceremony of awarding diplomas with honors to graduates of the St. Petersburg state University of Railways of Emperor Alexander I.